Building mission-critical blockchain indexing for AI & Crypto

 Three patterns appear repeatedly:

-These failures are often invisible.
-A system may report perfect uptime while falling behind in the chain.
+These failures are often invisible in uptime metrics.
+A system may report perfect uptime while still falling behind in the chain.

-The key metric is block distance, the gap between the chain head and the indexed database.
+In production, the key metric to assess an indexer is block distance – the gap between the chain head and the indexed database.
 Systems designed for sustained throughput focus on consistency rather than peak benchmarks.

 Why cloud-only blockchain indexers fail